-Pursuant to 9VAC25-89-40, Part I (Discharge Authorization and Special Conditions), the following Minimum Control Measures (MCMs) describe the actions that Town of Vinton will use to develop, implement, and enforce its MS4 Program, all of which are designed to reduce the discharge of pollutants from this small MS4 to the maximum extent practicable (MEP).
+Pursuant to 9VAC25-89-40, Part I (Discharge Authorization and Special Conditions), the following Minimum Control Measures (MCMs) describe the actions that the Town of Vinton will use to develop, implement, and enforce its MS4 Program, all of which are designed to reduce the discharge of pollutants from this small MS4 to the maximum extent practicable (MEP).
 The measures will also be employed to protect water quality and to satisfy the appropriate water quality requirements of the State Water Control Law and its attendant regulations.

-- MCM-1: Public Education and Outreach - MCM-2: Public Involvement and Participation - MCM-3: Illicit Discharge Detection and Elimination (IDDE) - MCM-4: Construction Site Stormwater Runoff Control - MCM-5: Post-Construction Stormwater Management for New Development and Development on Prior-Developed Lands - MCM-6: Pollution Prevention and Good Housekeeping for Municipal Operations - TMDL: Total Maximum Daily Load (TMDL) Special Conditions
+- MCM-1: Public Education and Outreach - MCM-2: Public Involvement and Participation - MCM-3: Illicit Discharge Detection and Elimination (IDDE) - MCM-4: Construction Site Stormwater Runoff and Erosion Sediment Control - MCM-5: Post-Construction Stormwater Management for New Development and Development on Prior-Developed Lands - MCM-6: Pollution Prevention and Good Housekeeping for Facilities Owned or Operated by the Permittee within the MS4 Service Area - TMDL: Total Maximum Daily Load (TMDL) Special Conditions

-NOTE:As per Part I.B. of the General Permit, implementation of the above-listed MCMs and the Chesapeake Bay and Local TMDL requirements in Part II (as applicable) consistent with the provisions of an iterative MS4 program required pursuant to the General Permit constitutes compliance with the standard of reducing pollutants to the "maximum extent practicable, "provides adequate progress in meeting water quality standards and satisfies the appropriate water quality requirements of the State Water Control Law and its attendant regulations.
-Due to this iterative nature of the MS4 Program, over the course of the permit term Town of Vinton may find it necessary to change or replace one or more of the "anticipated" Best Management Practices (BMPs) used to satisfy the MCMs; such changes/replacements will be made when the Town finds the BMP(s) to be ineffective.
+NOTE:As per Part I.B. of the General Permit, implementation of the above-listed MCMS and the Chesapeake Bay and Local TMDL requirements in Part II (as applicable) consistent with the provisions of an iterative MS4 program required pursuant to the General Permit constitutes compliance with the standard of reducing pollutants to the "maximum extent practicable," provides adequate progress in meeting water quality standards and satisfies the appropriate water quality requirements of the State Water Control Law and its attendant regulations.
+Due to this iterative nature of the MS4 Program, over the course of the permit term Town of Vinton may find it necessary to change or replace one or more of the "anticipated" Best Management Practices (BMPs) used to satisfy the MCMS; such changes/replacements will be made when the Town finds the BMP(s) to be ineffective.

-This annual report will provide an evaluation of the MS4 Program Plan implementation, including a review of each MCM to determine the MS4 program's effectiveness and whether or not changes to the MS4 Program Plan are necessary.
+This annual report will provide an evaluation of the MS4 Program Plan implementation, including a review of each MCM to determine the MS4 program's effectiveness and whether changes to the MS4 Program Plan are necessary.